Pennsylvania Turnpike Commission: 20th century

+21st century

 One of the largest projects the Commission managed was the Pennsylvania Turnpike/Interstate 95 Interchange Project.
-Legislated originally in 1978, construction did not begin until after environmental approval in 2004 and design work in 2008.
+Legislated in 1978, construction did not begin until after environmental approval in 2004 and design work in 2008.
 Ground was finally broken in 2013.
-The total cost for the project exceeded $1 billion; the Commission borrowed from foreign investors for financing half the project by joining with the Delaware Valley Regional Center (DVRC) through the US Government EB-5 program, saving the Commission $35 million over conventional banking channels.
+The total cost for the project exceeded $1 billion; the Commission borrowed from foreign investors for financing half the project by joining with the Delaware Valley Regional Center (DVRC) through the U.S. government's EB-5 program, saving the Commission $35 million over conventional banking channels.

-The Pennsylvania Act 44 of 2007 required the commission to make quarterly payments to PennDOT, amounting to $450 million annually, to help fund public transportation in Pennsylvania, with the support of then CEO Joe Brimmeier.
+Pennsylvania Act 44 of 2007 required the commission to make quarterly payments to PennDOT, amounting to $450 million annually, to help fund public transportation in Pennsylvania, with the support of then CEO Joe Brimmeier.
 Act 44 was amended by Pennsylvania Act 89 of 2013 to extend these payments until 2022.
 Part of the Act included the commission assuming control of and placing tolls on Interstate 80, however this aspect of the plan was rejected by the Federal Highway Administration.

-Between 2007 and 2011 the commission spent $406,497 buying cars for the personal and business use of turnpike commissioners.
+Between 2007 and 2011, the commission spent $406,497 buying cars for the personal and business use of turnpike commissioners.

-In March 2009 then governor Ed Rendell fired commission chairman Mitchell Rubin after the FBI indicated he was under investigation for taking a $30,000 a year no-show job for five years from then State Senator Vince Fumo.
+In March 2009, then governor Ed Rendell fired commission chairman Mitchell Rubin after the FBI indicated he was under investigation for taking a $30,000 a year no-show job for five years from then State Senator Vince Fumo.
 Rubin later pleaded guilty to obstruction of justice.

-During 2010, the commission fired 12 turnpike employees for theft of turnpike time, materials or equipment.
+In 2010, the commission fired 12 turnpike employees for theft of turnpike time, materials or equipment.
 Several of the managers dismissed had ties to Vince Fumo or Bob Brady, who was a turnpike commissioner from 1991 to 1998.
 George Hatalowich, then chief operating officer of the commission was charged with two counts of driving under the influence.
 Timothy J. Carson, then vice chairman of the commission resigned after two drunk driving crashes while driving turnpike vehicles in 2003 and 2006.

 On April 28, 2010, Governor Ed Rendell proposed that the Pennsylvania Turnpike Commission be merged into the Pennsylvania Department of Transportation.
 A special session of the state legislature voted on this issue on May 4.
 On August 26, 2010, PennDOT told the Pennsylvania Turnpike Commission that they needed to pay them $118 million for public transit funding provided by Act 44 or PennDOT would have veto power over the Turnpike Commission's decisions.